hg0-7/hg0-7/README.md

-👋 Hi, I’m Husain Ghadiali (@hg0-7), a student of Boston University, where I am currently pursuing my Masters in Business Analytics.
+👋 Hi, I’m Husain Ghadiali (@hg0-7), a Business Analytics graduate of Boston University.
 A little about me:

-👀 I’m interested in Business Analytics and leveraging the power of analysis of data to make business decisions.
-This is evidenced by my active involvement in projects and having started a startup.
+👀 I’m currently diving deep into GenerativeAI and working towards learning more and implementing in the space.

+Follow me on LinkedIn where I post about important GenAI updates: https://www.linkedin.com/in/husain-ghadiali/

 ⚡My hobbies include writing, discovering new movies, expanding my music taste and trekking.
 I also like to talk to new people and have new experiences.